benlowry/mono-service-wrapper/README.markdown

 1.  git clone https://github.com/benlowry/mono-service-wrapper
 2.  cd mono-service-wrapper
-3.  create an app.config and add a mongodb connection
+3.  put the right mongodb connection in the app.config
-4.  download the nuget package for mongodb
-5.  xbuild
+4.  xbuild
-6.  mono-service ./bin/Debug/msw.exe
+5.  launch with mono-service ./bin/Debug/msw.exe

 ## What it doesn't do